grx6741/Cabe/README.md

 # TODO

 - [ ] convert the EventPayload to OOPS Model
+- [ ] Rename Frontend to RenderBackend
+- [ ] Rename Backend to TextBackend
 - [ ] Gap Buffers
 - [ ] Rope
 - [ ] Config with toml